-Trying to muster up the energy to work out is something we often fail to do, especially during the colder months.
+Trying to muster up the energy to work out is something we often fail to do, no matter what time of year it is.
 One thing that often helps is having an accountability partner.
 Knowing you’ll be letting your sister, best friend or other half down if you don’t show up for your workout will give you the push you need.

 And it turns out it can have a positive impact on your relationship.
 A study has found out that couples who workout together have a healthier and stronger bond.